-Americans waste nearly 40 million tons — 80 billion pounds — of food every single year!
+Americans waste nearly 40 million tons — 80 billion pounds — of food yearly!
 That's more than any other nation in the world.

 When I first began my zero waste journey in the kitchen it was difficult because so much of my garbage came from food packaging, so I had to rethink how I was shopping and preparing food.
-I also learned the importance of composting my food scraps, a simple step we can all take in reducing waste.
+I also learned the importance of composting my food scraps, a simple step we can all take to reduce waste.

 To understand what a no-waste kitchen is, we are going to use the principle of the 5 R’s (Refuse, Reduce, Reuse, Recycle, Rot) and a little help from Bea Johnson’s Zero Waste Home.
-These principles can serve as a guide on your journey to creating a no-waste kitchen when you have any doubts or need to make any accommodations or swaps based on your needs.
+These principles can guide your journey to creating a no-waste kitchen when you have any doubts or need to make any accommodations or swaps based on your needs.

 Starting with refuse, when it comes to the kitchen, we are talking about resisting food packaging and disposable plastic bags.
 These can be swapped by shopping with reusables (jars, reusable produce bags, and reusable totes) combined with shopping in the bulk and produce sections of your local grocer and/or the farmers market.